-Youth Engaged in Philanthropy (YEP) is a program in which approximately 20 high school students allocate grant funds to local youth-focused or youth-run initiatives.
+Youth Engaged in Philanthropy (YEP) is a program in which 20 to 25 high school students allocate grant funds to local youth-focused initiatives.
 YEP builds leadership and teamwork skills while engaging participants in a unique, philanthropic experience.
 The 2014 – 2015 school year marks the second year for YEP. and we are very proud of the work these young people are doing!